wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-bring-all-together-engaging-virtual-events/includes/present-virtual-event.md

 -	Identify your central message and mention it in both the introduction and the summary.
 -	Have a clear call to action within your presentation.
 -	Use a mix of text, and images in your presentation.
--	Don’t read your slides to the audience.
+-	Don't read your slides to the audience.
 Use a bullet point format and add value with your expertise.
 -	Rehearse timing to ensure you can adequately cover your content in the time provided.
 -	Place housekeeping and resource slides at the beginning of the presentation, so you don't disrupt question and answer sessions at the end of the meeting.
 -	Check how materials will be shared with participants at the end of the meeting.